 Still not sure whether or not you should study a degree with a work experience opportunity?
 To help you make up your mind, here are our top reasons to do a work placement.

-1. Improve your practical skills and subject knowledge
+1. Improve your practical skills

 Lectures and coursework are great ways of expanding your subject knowledge, while practical lessons can teach you new skills.
 However, there is nothing better to help you remember what you learnt than putting your new skills into practice!